 Are you interested in diving into a new coding language?
 Do you want to learn about how digital tools can bring your research to new audiences?
 Or perhaps you’re on a quest to make data management as seamless as possible?

 Our workshop series will help you do this and much more.

 SCDS workshops are open to everyone in McMaster — faculty, students, staff — as well as community members beyond campus.
 Additionally, many workshops are beginner-friendly so that people who are new to digital scholarship can participate in helpful training opportunities.

-Our slate of workshops take place across four series: DASH, DMDS, RDM, and the Software Freedom Series.
+Our slate of workshops take place across four series: DASH, DMDS, RDM, and Digital Research.
 To learn more about each series, read the descriptions below and explore the drop down menus for past and upcoming sessions.

 DASH workshops train registrants to do data analysis right.
 These sessions teach attendees to use software programs and coding languages including Excel, LaTeX, Python, R, and SPSS.

 Join us for our free workshop series aimed at introducing McMaster students, faculty, and staff to the multifaceted domain of digital scholarship.

 RDM workshops will teach you to organize and maintain data throughout its lifecycle–from collection to interpretation, dissemination, long-term preservation, and reuse.

 Digital Research workshops draw on the expertise of colleagues in the Digital Research Commons Pilot, including the Research Software Development team.
 Digital Research workshops help registrants with information security, website development, code management, and research impact.